JoseBalado/Spanish-Logicians-at-the-University-of-Paris/index.md

 This project is a collaborative effort, and all content is provided under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 You are free to share and adapt the material as long as you provide appropriate credit, indicate if changes were made, and distribute your contributions under the same license.

-If you notice any copyright violations or have concerns about the content, please contact me immediately so that we can address the issue.
+If you notice any copyright violations or have concerns about the content, please contact me immediately so that I can address the issue.

 Thank you for your contributions and support in making this project a valuable resource for everyone interested in the history of logic.